-For 2005, our clinical laboratory testing business accounted for approximately 95% of our net revenues, with the balance derived from clinical trials testing, risk assessment services and other services and products.
-Laboratory testing includes routine testing and gene-based and esoteric testing, which generated approximately 78% and 17%, respectively, of our net revenues.
-Clinical trials testing generated less than 3% of our net revenues and risk assessment services generated less than 1% of our net revenues.
+For 2006, our clinical laboratory testing business accounted for approximately 92% of our net revenues, with the balance derived from risk assessment services, clinical trials testing, healthcare information technology services and diagnostic products.
+Substantially all of our services are provided within the United States.
+See Note 16 to the Consolidated Financial Statements.
+Laboratory testing includes routine testing and gene-based and esoteric testing, which generated approximately 76% and 16%, respectively, of our net revenues.
+Risk assessment services generated approximately 5% of our net revenues and clinical trials testing generated approximately 3% of our net revenues.
 We derive approximately 2% of our net revenues from foreign operations.
-We expect that the risk assessment business will represent approximately 4% of our net revenues in 2006, bringing the total net revenues attributable to our non-clinical testing businesses to approximately 8% of our consolidated net revenues.